lucascoelho-unl/chess_engine/README.md

 # Project planning

-Hey Chat!
 I'm currently developing a project of a chess engine, and it is in progress.
-I'd like you to be my tutor for this project, and guide me trough steps for completing it.
-It is extremelly important that you don't give me code, just small snippets of function names if necessairy, but I want to do it on my own.
-The current project planning can be seen below:
+Below is the planning for making the engine and board ui.

 1. Board Representation
 - Implement bitboard data structure